 - Both understand and respond to the need for structure and planning in their lives, although an ISFJ is more that way than an INFJ.

-- Both are passionate and very giving when in a loving relationship, not hesitating to put the other first.
+- Both are passionate and giving in a loving relationship, not hesitating to put the other first.

 What might cause INFJs and ISFJs to have problems?

 - They both are hesitant to make the first move, so a relationship may never get off the ground in the first place.

 - They tend not to confront problematic issues so resentments can build up.